Exceptions to the general visiting rules

 - In shared rooms, only one patient at a time can have visitors.
 Arrangements are made by the ward, so this rule can be ensured.

 - Be especially vigilant on the high-risk wards of haematology and transplantation (E 435, E 650, E 467, E 630, E 662 and E 663).
 Protect the patient and bear the measures in mind: keep your face mask on, keep your distance, disinfect your hands and ventilate the room.
 An FFP2-mask is highly recommended for these wards.

 There are exceptions for patients at life's end and for bad-news discussions.
 Contact the ward.

 Book your visit in advance.
 You can call the patient's ward every weekday between 9 and 12 hrs.

 A visit needs to be booked and registered a couple of days in advance.
 The total number of visitors allowed on a ward is limited.

 If nurses find that the maximum number of visitors has been reached, you will have to choose another time.

 - Don't come too early to the hospital, to avoid over-crowding in the hospital.

-- Patients who are at an increased risk in case of an infection, we recommend all visitors wear a facemask, regardless of their age.
+- For patients who are at an increased risk in case of an infection, we recommend that children younger than 6 years also wear a face mask.

 - You do not need to register at reception in the big reception hall.
 You can go to the ward directly.
 If you do not know the way to the ward, you can ask reception for a road description.